 Congratulations!
 You just closed on your first home, or commercial building.
 You signed what seemed to be a tree’s worth of paper.
-Somewhere in that stack, the seller signed a piece of paper called a “deed” transferring ownership to you the new owner.
-A type of deed that is commonly used is called a “quit claim” deed.
+Somewhere in that stack, the seller signed a piece of paper called a “deed” transferring ownership to you as the new owner.
+A type of deed that is commonly used is called a quit claim deed.

-From the grantee’s perspective, accepting a conveyance of real property by quit claim deed is much riskier than by warranty or covenant deed as there is no recourse of against the grantor for imperfections on title.
-Transfers to trusts, clearing previous mistakes in the chain of title, and divorce proceedings commonly use quit claim deeds.
+From the grantee’s perspective, accepting a conveyance of real property by quit claim deed is much riskier than by warranty or covenant deed as there is no recourse against the grantor for imperfections on title.
+Transfers to trusts, clearing previous mistakes in the chain of title, and spousal transfers to satisfy a divorce are common examples of quit claim deeds.